 - human rights investigations;

 If you are accepted onto this master’s programme, you will receive a scholarship which covers the full tuition fee as well as a stipend of c.£15,000 to contribute towards your living costs.

 Scholars will demonstrate academic excellence alongside a creative, action-oriented approach to collaboration and partnership working.
-They will follow a one-year (12 months) Master of Arts degree in Global Challenges: Law, Policy and Practice, commencing in January 2020.
+They will follow a one-year (12 months) Master of Arts degree in Global Challenges: Law, Policy and Practice.
 The degree programme is based on experiential learning, and includes a research project placement.
-In addition, Scholars will benefit from a range of additional activities, including mentorship, guest speakers, visits and media training.
+Scholars will also benefit from a range of additional activities, including mentorship, guest speakers, visits and media training.